• Home

 Does eating a big breakfast help you lose weight?

 In 2008, a study was published suggesting that eating a big, high-calorie breakfast was a more effective way of losing weight in the long-term than eating a modest, lower calorie breakfast.
 This caused a stir in the diet and nutrition industries.
-However, as often happens in the medical research world, a few years later another study is published claiming something different.
+However, as often happens in the medical research world, a few years later another study claimed something different.

 Daily dose of aspirin reduces deaths from common cancers: study